MichaelDemidov/DelphiZXingQRCodeEx/README.md

 3. Exception handling has been added.
 There is no more Access Violation when input string is too long.
 4. New *QRGraphics.pas* unit has been added that contains several functions to draw the QR Code on a given canvas (*TCanvas*) and to generate either a bitmap or a metafile.
 5. Still compatible with older versions of Delphi (at least Delphi 7).
-The DelphiZXIngQRCode.pas and QR_...pas are now compatible with Lazarus (1.2.6, for Windows).
-The QRGraphics.pas is also compatible, but need to fix two lines (see in the comments inside the module, what to do)
+Compatible with Lazarus (1.2.6, for Windows), see CHANGELOG.md (section 5).

 The port retains the original Apache License (v2.0).